microscaler/tinkerbell/docs/mdbook/src/adr/0008-Persistent_Agent_Memory_Strategy_v2.md

 An agent tasked with complex codebase refactoring completes its work and becomes dormant.
 Later, a related refactoring project arises, requiring the resurrection of the agent to leverage its prior knowledge:

 1. The agent's semantic and episodic memories related to the original refactoring task are archived in S3.
-2. On the new task trigger, Tinkerbell’s orchestrator:
+2. On the new task trigger, Tiffany’s orchestrator:

     * Pulls the archived vector embeddings and Neo4j snapshots.
     * Restores memory state and procedural skills in a freshly instantiated Firecracker runtime environment.